WooCommerce Tutorial: How to Build an eCommerce Store in 2024

 By now you should know how to install WordPress plugins (I should hope so, at least).

-b) Navigate to the Wisepops tab in the WordPress Sidebar menu.
+Navigate to the Wisepops tab in the WordPress sidebar menu.

-Let’s take a look on how to design your pop-ups with Wisepops editor.
+Let’s take a look at how to design your pop-ups with Wisepops editor.

 Wisepops Pop-up Builder Configuration

-32. After you link Wisepops with your WordPress site, you have to go to their website and log into their platform.
+After you link Wisepops with your WordPress site, you have to go to their website and log in to their platform.

-a) You will be greeted by their Dashboard where you can create and configure your pop up campaigns.
+You will be greeted by their Dashboard where you can create and configure your pop-up campaigns.

 Now the fun begins!